astridx/meinblog/sik/r/react-pass-props-to-component/index.md

         {this.props.children(this.state.amount)}
       </div>
-    );
+    )
   }
 }

-const Euro = ({ amount }) => <p>Euro: {amount * 0.86}</p>;
+const Euro = ({ amount }) => <p>Euro: {amount * 0.86}</p>

-const Pound = ({ amount }) => <p>Pound: {amount * 0.76}</p>;
+const Pound = ({ amount }) => <p>Pound: {amount * 0.76}</p>
 ```

 That's essentially everything to distinguish between a render prop or a children as a function in a render prop component.
 The former is passed as a normal prop and the latter is passed as a children prop.
-You have seen before that functions can be passed as callback handlers (e.g. button click) to React components, but this time the function is passed to actually render something whereas the responsibility for *what to render* was partially moved outside of the render prop component but the props are provided by the render prop component itself.
+You have seen before that functions can be passed as callback handlers (e.g. button click) to React components, but this time the function is passed to actually render something whereas the responsibility for _what to render_ was partially moved outside of the render prop component but the props are provided by the render prop component itself.

 You can find a working minimal project on [GitHub](https://github.com/the-road-to-learn-react/react-children-as-a-function-example).
 And again, if you had any problems following the last examples, check the referenced article, because this guide doesn't go into detail for render prop components in React.